joostdekeijzer/wp_export-media-with-content/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/export-media-with-content` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

+== Screenshots ==
+1. "Export media with selected content" checkbox option now available in the Export screen.

 == Changelog ==

 = 0.9.1 =